zk-passport/openpassport/README.md

 ## Project Ideas

-- Integrate OpenPassport to Gitcoin passport or a similar system to allow better sybil resistance in quadratic funding
+- Integrate Self to Gitcoin passport or a similar system to allow better sybil resistance in quadratic funding
 - Combine with other sources of identity to provide quantified levels of uniqueness, [totem](https://github.com/0xturboblitz/totem)-style.
 Examples can be [anon aadhaar](https://github.com/privacy-scaling-explorations/anon-aadhaar), [Japan's my number cards](https://github.com/MynaWallet/monorepo) or [Taiwan DID](https://github.com/tw-did/tw-did/)
-- Add OpenPassport as a [Zupass](https://github.com/proofcarryingdata/zupass) PCD
+- Add Self as a [Zupass](https://github.com/proofcarryingdata/zupass) PCD
 - Build a social network/anonymous message board for people from one specific country
 - Create a sybil-resistance tool to protect social networks against spambots
 - Do an airdrop farming protection tool